GreeshmaPRaypurmath/BI-360/README.md

 - **Key Insights by Subzone**

 - **Yearly Trend of Net Sales, Gross Margin %, Net Profit % and PC Market Share %** using a Line and Clustered Colmun Chart.

-## Product View :

-- **View objective:**

-    **1.** Created a Dashboard for _[Product View](https://github.com/ARYANPOKHRIYAL/Business-Insights-360/blob/Aryan/Product-View.pdf)_

-- **Customer Performance by GM % Target** with Conditional formatting for a specific target value to tell which customer a re mettng the goals.

-- **Top 5 and Bottom 5 Product for Market**: Top 5 and Bottom 5 Products filtered by Gross Margin %, Gross Margin % LY and Gross Margin % Growth.

 ## Technical Skills: